Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Bounded Hamming-weight and few-body -invariant algebras

-A widely used chemistry-motivated VQE ansatz is unitary coupled cluster (UCC)~\cite{Peruzzo.2014-VariationalEigenvalueSolver,Anand.2022-QCviewUnitaryCoupledClusterTheory}, with $U=\exp(T-T^\dagger)$ where each excitation term has equal numbers of creation and annihilation operators and therefore preserves particle number.
+\begin{example}[Quantum chemistry in a two electron active space] Electronic-structure Hamiltonians conserve particle number.
+Under standard fermion-to-qubit encodings (e.g.\ Jordan--Wigner), the resulting qubit dynamics commute with the excitation-number operator~\eqref{eq:excitation_number} and hence preserve Hamming weight, i.e.\ they act block-diagonally on the fixed-weight subspaces $\mathcal H_k$.
+A widely used chemistry-motivated VQE ansatz is the unitary coupled cluster (UCC)~\cite{Peruzzo.2014-VariationalEigenvalueSolver,Anand.2022-QCviewUnitaryCoupledClusterTheory}, with ${U=\exp(T-T^\dagger)}$ where each excitation term has equal numbers of creation and annihilation operators and therefore preserves particle number.
 In the common UCCSD truncation one retains only single and double excitations~\cite{Romero.2018-StrategiesforMolecularEnergiesUCCAnsatz}, so that a $k$-electron reference determinant (e.g.\ Hartree--Fock) remains supported entirely on $\mathcal H_k$.
 For constant active electron number $k=O(1)$, the effective dynamics are confined to $\mathfrak u(d_k)$ with $d_k=\binom{n}{k}$ (see Proposition~\ref{prop:bounded_hw_dla}).
 In particular, for $k=2$ one has $d_2=\binom{n}{2}=O(n^2)$ and hence $\dim(\g)\le d_2^2=O(n^4)$.
 Thus, even though the circuit may be highly expressive, the Lie-algebraic simulation primitives remain polynomial in $n$ within $\mathcal H_2$.
 Typical examples include $\mathrm{H}_2$ (in an extended orbital basis), $\mathrm{HeH}^+$, or effective two-electron active-space models such as $\mathrm{LiH}$ with a frozen core. \end{example}

 \begin{example}[Quantum data encoders in fixed-HW subspaces] Fixed-HW subspaces also arise in practical state-preparation and QML protocols~\cite{Cherrat.2023-QuantumDeepHedging,Farias.2025-QuantumEncoderFixedhammingweight}, where one deliberately restricts the dynamics to a sector $\mathcal{H}_k$ of fixed Hamming weight~\eqref{eq:k-weight-subspace-dimension}.
 In particular, Ref.~\cite{Farias.2025-QuantumEncoderFixedhammingweight} proposes a gate-optimal amplitude encoder acting on $\mathcal{H}_k$, which loads a real vector of length $d_k=\binom{n}{k}$ using exactly $d_k-1$ HW-preserving gates and thereby achieves polynomial space compression of degree $k$.
 The elementary building blocks of this encoder are uncontrolled and controlled reconfigurable beam-splitter (RBS) gates~\cite{Gard.2020-EfficientSymmetrypreservingState}.
 On two qubits, an RBS gate is a planar rotation on the subspace $\mathrm{span}\{\ket{01},\ket{10}\}$, $\operatorname{RBS}(\theta)=e^{\,i\theta H_{\mathrm{RBS}}}$ with